Semantic Similarity Loss for Neural Source Code Summarization: Experiment

 \subsection{Code Summarization Models}

 We answer our RQs in the context of four purpose-built code summarization models.
 These models represent different families of models that we identified in Section~\ref{sec:background}.
 In our view, these approaches serve as ``mouse models'' which may have some distance from in-practice use, but have the major advantage that we can tightly regulate experimental variables including complete training in the laboratory setting and reproducibility at reasonable cost.
-The four models are: \textbf{ast-attendgru} An approach that encodes the target function's Abstract Syntax Tree (AST) via a flattened representation and a recurrent neural network (a GRU)~\citep{leclair2019neural}.
+The four models are:

+\textbf{ast-attendgru} An approach that encodes the target function's Abstract Syntax Tree (AST) via a flattened representation and a recurrent neural network (a GRU)~\cite{leclair2019neural}.

-\textbf{codegnngru} An approach by~\citet{leclair2020improved} that is similar to { \texttt{ast-attendgru}} except that it uses a graph neural network (GNN) to encode the AST.
+\textbf{codegnngru} An approach by LeClair et al. ~\cite{leclair2020improved} that is similar to {\texttt{ast-attendgru}} except that it uses a graph neural network (GNN) to encode the AST.

-\textbf{transformer} Essentially this approach uses a vanilla Transformer encoder-decoder design, proposed for use on code summarization by~\citet{ahmad2020transformer}.
+\textbf{transformer} Essentially this approach uses a vanilla Transformer encoder-decoder design, proposed for use on code summarization by Ahmad et al.~\cite{ahmad2020transformer}.

-\textbf{setransformer} A hybrid Transformer-CNN model proposed recently by~\citet{li2022setransformer} that encodes the AST and textual information from the code.
+\textbf{setransformer} A hybrid Transformer-CNN model proposed recently by Li et al.~\cite{li2022setransformer} that encodes the AST and textual information from the code.

 We train all four models from scratch on the training set from each dataset.
-Our main interest is to test our loss function rather than other variables, so we follow the training procedure established by several recent papers~\citep{bansal2021project, haque2020improved, leclair2020improved}: train for ten epochs, select the epoch for which the validation accuracy was the highest, then report metric scores over the testing set for that epoch.
-Key hyperparameters include:
+Our main interest is to test our loss function rather than other variables, so we follow the training procedure established by several recent papers~\cite{bansal2021project, haque2020improved, leclair2020improved}: train for ten epochs, select the epoch for which the validation accuracy was the highest, then report metric scores over the testing set for that epoch.
+Key hyperparameters are shown in Table~\ref{tab:hyperparameter}:

-We used $t$ and $w$ reported by~\citet{haque2020improved} and ~\citet{bansal2021project}.
-The values for $v$ and $z$ are suggestions from a study of code summarization datasets~\citep{leclair2019recommendations}.
+We used $t$ and $w$ reported by Haque et al.~\cite{haque2020improved} and Bansal et al.~\cite{bansal2021project}.
+The values for $v$ and $z$ are suggestions from a study of code summarization datasets~\cite{leclair2019recommendations}.
 We decided $e$, $b$, $r$, and $o$ during pilot studies and constrained by hardware limitations -- our goal is for our experiments to be reproducible with moderately-priced professional hardware.